RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

   - [ ] update the kg2c sqlite version number/path
   - [ ] update the KG2pre and KG2c Neo4j endpoints
 - [ ] copy the `kg2c_lite_2.X.Y.json.gz` file (which you can get from the S3 bucket `s3://rtx-kg2/kg2c_lite.json.gz` (but CHECK THE DATE AND MD5 HASH TO BE SURE YOU ARE NOT GETTING AN OLD FILE) to the directory `/home/ubuntu/nginx-document-root/` on `kg2webhost.rtx.ai`
-- [ ] load the new KG2c into Plover (how-to is [here](https://github.com/RTXteam/PloverDB/wiki/Deployment-how-tos#to-build-plover-from-a-new-kg2-version)).
+- [ ] load the new KG2c into Plover (how-to is [here](https://github.com/RTXteam/PloverDB/wiki/Deployment-how-tos#to-build-plover-from-a-new-kg2-version))
-- [ ] start the new PloverDB:
+- [ ] start the new self-hosted PloverDB on `kg2cploverN.rtx.ai`:
   - [ ] `ssh ubuntu@kg2cploverN.rtx.ai`
   - [ ] `cd PloverDB && git pull origin kg2.X.Yc`
   - [ ] `./run.sh ploverimage2.X.Y plovercontainer2.X.Y "sudo docker"`